Frequently Asked Questions (FAQ)

 • Regular Database Updates: The platform regularly syncs with global time zone databases to reflect the latest changes.

-Discover how atomic clocks work: Atomic Clocks
+Discover how atomic clocks work: see Glossary (Atomic Clock)

 9. What is Coordinated Universal Time (UTC)?